compgeolab/manual/awesome-software-and-resources.md

 ## Online services

+- [Overleaf](https://www.overleaf.com/): an online LaTeX editor with lots of templates.
+Useful for UG dissertation students.
 - [EarthArXiv](https://eartharxiv.org/): Preprint server were we can make our papers freely available to anyone under CC licenses (read carefully your Journal restrictions on publication of preprints or postprints to